slep2-0/WindowsRootkit/README.md

 1. Hide from the PsLoadedModuleList (basically the list of all loaded drivers in system)

-2. Elevate Process Privileges (WORKS UNTIL 22H2 VERSIONS OF WIN10+11, WILL UPDATE LATER)
+2. Elevate Process Privileges to nt authority \ system (highest privileges, using the SYSTEM token) (basically the SYSTEM process privileges)

+3. Hide processes from system entirely (they are still working, just hidden, like they are not there, poof!)

-This requires a User-Mode program to interact with the Kernel Mode driver, using IOCTL codes, the user mode program will be in a different repository, bcz idk how to use git.
+This requires a User-Mode program to interact with the Kernel Mode driver, using IOCTL codes.
+It is in the folder RootkitClient, build it.

 Steps to build: